dman926/SEPHIRA-CMS/README.md

 # Flask-API

-Fixed and minimal documented version of [this guide](https://dev.to/paurakhsharma/series/3672).
+Fixed and minimally documented version of [this guide](https://dev.to/paurakhsharma/series/3672).
 Code is pretty self explanatory since most of it is handled by Flask and its extensions.

 Works great as a Flask API skeleton, complete with authentication, password hashing, JSON Web Tokens, and emailing.